louib/TStick/Sopranino/2GW/FW19101/Docs/T-Stick_2GW_Connecting_Guide(v1.1).md

 ![How it went again](./images/12_how_it_went_again(v1.1).jpg "How it went again")

 - Check if the T-Stick is connected and hit __Exit Portal__.
-The T-Stick will start send information after the portal closes.
+The T-Stick will start sending information after the portal closes.

 ![Exit portal](./images/13_exit_portal(v1.1).jpg "Exit portal")